shrinerb/shrine/doc/design.md

 * syncs Shrine's validation errors with the record
 * triggers promoting after record is saved
-* deletes the uploaded file if attachment was replaced, removed or the record destroyed
+* deletes the uploaded file if attachment was replaced/removed or the record destroyed